-The City Charter requires an annual audit of the books of account, financial records, and transactions of all administrative departments of the City by an independent certified public accountant.
-The accounting firm of Whitley Penn, LLP, was selected by the City Council.
-This requirement has been fulfilled, and the auditors' opinion is included in this report.
-Whitley Penn, LLP, has issued an unmodified ("clean") opinion of the City's financial statements for the year ended September 30, 2022.
-Their report is located at the front of the financial section of this report.
+The City Charter requires an annual audit of the books of account, financial records, and transactions administrative of all departments of the City by an independent certified public accountant. accounting firm of Whitley Penn, LLP, was selected by the City Council. requirement has been fulfilled, and the auditors' opinion is included in this report.
+Whiley Penn, LLP, has issued an unmodified ("clean") opinion of the City's financial statements for the year ended September 30, 2023, Their report is located at the front of the financial section of this report.